citusdata/citus_docs/extra/query_propagation.rst

 However the way queries are partitioned into fragments (and which queries are propagated at all) varies by the type of query.
 In some advanced situations it is useful to manually control this behavior.
 Citus provides utility functions to propagate SQL to workers, shards, or placements.

+Manual query propagation bypasses coordinator logic, locking, and any other consistency checks.
+These functions are available as a last resort to allow statements which Citus otherwise does not run natively.
+Use them carefully to avoid data inconsistency and deadlocks.

 Running on all Workers
 ----------------------

 The least granular level of execution is broadcasting a statement for execution on all workers.
-This is useful for viewing a properties of entire worker databases or creating UDFs uniformly throughout the cluster.
+This is useful for viewing properties of entire worker databases or creating UDFs uniformly throughout the cluster.
 For example:

 .. code-block:: postgresql